 - Meeting the Vision: What makes your proposal unique and how does support Planning North of Normal?
 (50 word maximum)

-Successful proponents will be contacted regarding selected proposals by Friday, January 22, 2021.
+Successful proponents will be contacted regarding selected proposals by early 2021.

 Thank you!
 We look forward to planning North of Normal with you!